theop-io/theop-io-static/src/site-tweaks/README.md

 This tweak evaluates all links on every page, searches for (and removes) the `#no_ul` suffix, and attaches the `.no_underline` class to the given link.

-**Note that this tweak is currently commented-out because it presumably has worse performance than the simple CSS-based tweak.**
+**Note that this tweak has been moved to the [retired](retired/index.html) section because it presumably has worse performance than the simple CSS-based tweak.**

 ## "Become a member!" button quotes